5 Sex Positions That Prime Women For Orgasm

 Research shows that women who sleep with other women or are in long-term relationships have higher orgasm rates, likely because they’re with partners who either understand their bodies better or are more invested in getting them off.
 That just goes to show that even if women’s bodies are a bit more nuanced, we’re more than capable of bringing home an orgasm under the right circumstances.

 To that end, below you’ll find five sex positions, courtesy of sex therapist Marissa Nelson, LMFT, that are geared toward serious clitoral stimulation.
 Because, while we won’t argue that sex for the sake of connection is fun and all, sometimes a woman just needs to cross the finish line.
-So let’s all do our part to close the gap!
+So let’s all do our part to close the gap (and more importantly, let’s have fun doing it).